openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Type
      - Details and Member Fields
    * - ``application``
-     - dictionary
+     - object
      - Includes ``name`` and ``version`` member fields to identify the edX mobile app.
    * - ``client``
-     - dictionary
+     - object
-     - Includes member dictionaries and fields with device-specific data.
+     - Includes member objects and fields with device-specific data.

        The ``client`` data is gathered by the event collection library, which is provided by a third party.